 In June 2016, the FASB issued ASU No. 2016-13, "Financial Instruments - Credit Losses," to require the measurement of expected credit losses for financial instruments held at the reporting date based on historical experience, current conditions and reasonable forecasts.
 The ASU will be effective for interim and annual periods beginning January 1, 2020 for issuers and annual periods beginning January 1, 2021 for non-issuers.
-Therefore, the Company plans to further evaluate the anticipated impact of the adoption of this ASU on the consolidated financial statements in future periods including considering whether to delay adoption of the standard.
+The Company does not anticipate any material impact as a result of the adoption of this ASU on the consolidated financial statements in future periods.